shraka/reint-codetest/readme.md

 Hi Joelle.
 Here's my somewhat over the top code challenge.

 ## Getting Started
 Just download the repo to take a look.
-I've included the dist so you don't have to compile anything.
+I've included the dist/ folder so you don't have to compile anything.

 ```bash
 git clone https://github.com/shraka/reint-codetest.git